TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/entity_type.md

 Additionally, the author might want to specify initial values for the component that is added, that corresponds to the given definition type.
 For example, some physical bodies might want to have some particular initial velocity set.

-However, the logic should, for the sake of performance and simplicity of code, always assume that a correspondent definition is present, so that we can take full advantage of the static allocation.
+However, the logic should, for the sake of performance and simplicity of code, always assume that a correspondent definition is present, to avoid noise.
 Thus the logic should derive usage of definitions from the presence of components.
 However, the presence of components will be initially derived from the presence of definitions.
 It will thus be always required to define at least an empty type that specifies the correspondent component type,